-- Lead trial counsel in a multi-million dollar baby food contamination case brought against the supplier of flexible pouches used in the product.
-The case involved dozens of party and third witnesses, microbiologist and food safety experts relating to the cause of the contamination.
-Claims were made between the co-manufacturer, packaging supplier and distributor.
-Following a two-and-a-year engagement, the matter settled on favorable terms to the client (2014-2016).
+- Lead trial counsel in a $30 million-dollar food contamination case brought against the supplier of food packaging used in the product.
+The case involved dozens of party and third witnesses, and working with microbiology and food safety experts to determine the cause of the contamination.
+Claims were asserted between the co-manufacturer, packaging supplier and distributor.
+Following a two-and-a-year engagement, the matter settled on favorable terms to the client.
+(Pennsylvania State Court 2014-16).

-- Represented video camera manufacturer in a putative class action lawsuit alleging violations of California’s Song-Beverly Act relating to its policies and practices of providing repairs to video cameras.
+- Represented electronics manufacturer in a putative class action lawsuit alleging violations of California’s Song-Beverly Act relating to its policies and practices of providing video camera repairs.
 The District Court’s order granting a motion to dismiss was affirmed by the Ninth Circuit Court of Appeals, 2016 U.S. App.
 LEXIS 13607 (2016).

 - Obtained dismissal of putative class action lawsuit alleging manufacturers engaged in violations of state and federal antitrust laws.
 (U.S. District Court for the Southern District of California 2013).

-- Successfully defeated on the merits a class action lawsuit relating to compliance with California law governing shipping and handling charges for offers of free merchandise (Orange County Superior Court 2013).
+- Defeated on the merits a class action lawsuit relating to compliance with California law governing shipping and handling charges for offers of free merchandise (Orange County Superior Court 2013).

 Product Liability Litigation

-- Represented a Fortune 500 business solutions company for over 15 years in dozens of product warranty cases throughout California including appeals.
+- Represented a Fortune 500 business solutions company for over 20 years in dozens of product warranty cases throughout California including multiple appeals.
+(2000-present).

-- Obtained reversal of multi-million dollar default judgment entered against a medical device manufacturer in case alleging personal injury (Default judgment entered prior to the firm’s entry into the case) and thereafter obtained a dismissal of the entire case.
+- Obtained reversal of multi-million dollar default judgment entered against a medical device manufacturer in case alleging personal injury (default judgment entered prior to the firm’s entry into the case) and thereafter obtained a dismissal of the entire case.
 (Solano County Superior Court 2002-2007).

-- Represented Chinese travel broker in parallel state and federal lawsuits brought by a competitor alleging misappropriation of trade secrets, wrongful solicitation of employees and copyright infringement of marketing materials.
-In response to counterclaims, the plaintiff who initiated the action voluntarily dismissed its own claims and paid a substantial portion of attorney fees incurred by the client as part of a settlement (U.S. District Court for the Central District of California and Los Angeles Superior Court 2016).
+- Represented Chinese travel broker in state and federal lawsuits brought by a competitor alleging misappropriation of trade secrets, wrongful solicitation of employees and copyright infringement of marketing materials.
+In response to counterclaims, the plaintiff which initiated the action voluntarily dismissed its own claims and paid a substantial portion of attorney fees incurred by the client as part of a settlement.
+(U.S. District Court for the Central District of California and Los Angeles Superior Court 2016).

 First Amendment and Other Speech Related Litigation Including Anti-SLAPP Challenges

-- Represented two doctor/bloggers in a defamation action against multiple defendants who attacked the doctor/bloggers qualifications and engaged in related tortious conduct.
+- Represented two doctors/bloggers in a defamation action against multiple defendants who attacked the doctors’/bloggers’ qualifications and engaged in related tortious conduct.
 Defeated anti-SLAPP motion in trial court and order was affirmed on appeal.
 (Orange County Superior Court, 2015 Settlement).

-- Represented architect and interior design professional on claims of defamation against home owner’s association for statement (Pre-Lawsuit Settlement).
+- Represented architect and interior design professional on claims of defamation against home owner association for statement (Pre-Lawsuit Settlement).

-- Currently defending individual sued by candidate for public office asserting claims for defamation and other torts.
+- Defended individual sued by candidate for public office asserting claims for defamation and other torts.
 Plaintiff dismissed the lawsuit with prejudice hours before the Court of Appeal oral argument on the anti-SLAPP challenge.
 (San Diego Superior Court and California Court of Appeal 2016-2017).

 - Worked with two other Dorsey partners representing publisher Penguin Group (USA) LLC in consumer fraud class action brought on behalf of the California residents who purchased Lance Armstrong’s book, It’s Not About the Bike.
 Case dismissed with prejudice and no liability to client on basis of First Amendment principles and California’s anti-SLAPP challenge.
 Stutzman v.
 Armstrong, et al., 2013 U.S.Dist.
 LEXIS 129204 (E.D.
 Cal., Sep.
 9, 2013) (counsel for publisher defendant).